AdityaRAJHI/expo-similar-apps/README.md

 Simply open and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes it is!